 Active travel

 Active travel is practiced whenever possible and is promoted to families as best practice for increased physical activity.
-We hold regular ‘walk/scoot/ride to school’ weeks and encourage parents to participate.
+We hold ‘walk/scoot/ride to school’ weeks and encourage parents to participate.

 Assessment/recording/reporting and working with parents